 Here is the same bush in fall.
 The petals are starting to get crispy, which is the best time to dry hydrangeas for long lasting blooms ahead.

 And this is how they look during winter.

 And spring too of course, if you don’t cut them back until then!

 However, the bonus on waiting to prune until spring?
 You can spot exactly where to cut due to the new buds.

 For me, it helps gauge to not over cut, and know where to stop.

 Basically put, I’ve found hydrangeas to bloom better if I don’t cut them back too hard.

-Edited to add: Others have chimed in that some hydrangeas bloom from old wood.
+Some hydrangeas bloom from old wood.
 I’ve also read that cutting them to the ground will produce larger blooms.

 Knowing what variety you have may require taking a trip to a local greenhouse with clipping in hand for accurate care advice.

 If something isn’t currently working, perhaps it’s time to try something different.